 United States v.
 Tristan-Madrigal, 601 F.3d 629 (6th Cir.
-2010) (affirming an upward variance for deterrence to protect the public in view of defendant's "persistent" illegal reentries and DUI convictions).
+2010) (affirming an upward variance for deterrence to protect the public in light of defendant's "persistent" illegal reentries and DUI convictions).

 United States v.
-Seay, 553 F.3d 732 (4th Cir.
-2009) (affirming upward variance from 46 to 57 months, the high end of a 5-level upward variance, 96 months, based in part on the need to protect the public from further crimes of the defendant, and referencing the district court's finding that the defendant "had become increasingly dangerous over the years, progressing from possessing a knife to possessing a gun in connection with his stalking practices").
+Seay, 553 F.3d 732, 742 (4th Cir.
+2009) (affirming upward variant sentence of 96 months, stemming from a five-level upward adjustment from a guideline range of 46-57 months, based in part on the need to protect the public from further crimes of the defendant, and referencing the district court's finding that the defendant "had become increasingly dangerous over the years, progressing from possessing a knife to possessing a gun in connection with his stalking practices.").

 United States v.
-Grossman, 513 F.3d 592 (6th Cir.
-2008) (affirming a downward variance from 120 months in prison to 66 months with 10 years' supervised release, and observing that the sentencing court "accounted for § 3553(a)'s concerns that the sentence protect society and deter future criminal conduct," but that "it opted to pursue those goals, not through a longer term of imprisonment, but through extensive counseling and treatment and an extensive period of supervised release").
+Grossman, 513 F.3d 592, 597 (6th Cir.
+2008) (affirming a downward variance from 120 to 66 months with ten years' supervised release, and observing that the sentencing court "accounted for § 3553(a)'s concerns that the sentence protect society and deter future criminal conduct," but that "it opted to pursue those goals, not through a longer term of imprisonment, but through extensive counseling and treatment and an extensive period of supervised release").

 United States v.
 Gillmore, 497 F.3d 853 (8th Cir.
 2007) (affirming upward variance from a range of 151 to 188 months to 396 months based on defendant's danger to herself and the public in light of her personal characteristics and brutal nature of her crime).
 United States v.
-Clay, 579 F.3d 919 (8th Cir.
-2009) recognizes that Gillmore was partially abrogated by Gall v.
-United States, 143 in that sentencing courts need not justify sentences outside the guideline range through "extraordinary" circumstances: the district court need only "take into account the § 3553(a) factors and recognize that the guidelines are not mandatory."
+Clay, 579 F.3d 919, 934 (8th Cir.
+2009), recognizes that Gillmore was partially abrogated by Gall v.
+United States,162 in that sentencing courts need not justify sentences outside the guideline range through "extraordinary" circumstances and that, instead, the district court need only "take into account the § 3553(a) factors and recognize that the guidelines are not mandatory."